willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/3-first-libraries.md

 Libraries can either be packaged into a separate plugin for distribution or fetched directly from a source code management repository.

-Retrieving libraries from a repository is the most common way of storing pipeline libraries for integration with the Jenkins Templating Engine (JTE).
+Retrieving libraries from a repository is the most common way of storing Pipeline Libraries for integration with the Jenkins Templating Engine (JTE).

 Go ahead and create a new GitHub repository in your account: